kjk/sumatra-website/README.md

-## Sumatra PDF Reader website

-This is code behind https://www.sumatrapdfreader.org website for Sumatra PDF Reader.
+This is now part of main SumatraPDF repository https://github.com/sumatrapdfreader/sumatrapdf